 Diagnostic criteria for trichotillomania typically include the following:

-Cognitive-behavioral therapy that is tailored to treat the specific symptoms of hair-pulling disorder is currently the psychotherapy of choice.
+Cognitive-behavioral therapy that is tailored to treat the specific symptoms of hair-pulling disorder is the preferred initial therapy (1 Treatment references Trichotillomania is characterized by recurrent pulling out of one's hair resulting in hair loss.
+Patients with trichotillomania repeatedly pull or pluck out their hair for noncosmetic reasons... read more ).
 Habit reversal training, a predominantly behavioral therapy, is recommended; it includes the following:

 Awareness training (eg, self-monitoring, identification of triggers for the behavior)

 Stimulus control (modifying situations—eg, avoiding triggers—to reduce the likelihood of initiating pulling)

 Competing response training (teaching patients to substitute other behaviors, such as clenching their fist, knitting, or sitting on their hands, for hair pulling)